 When someone hears about a saltwater swimming pool, it may sound unusual and even unappealing.
 Swimming in the ocean is one thing, but do you really want to replicate that experience in the backyard?
 Saltwater swimming pools actually aren’t anything like the ocean, as they have substantially less salt.
 The salt is there to disinfect the water through a chemical reaction so pool owners don’t need to have a standard chlorinated system.

 How It Works

-The pool owner or a service technician install a specialized device, known as a chlorine generator or electrolytic converter, in the filtration system.
+The pool owner or a service technician install a specialized device, known as a salt-chlorine generator or electrolytic converter, in the filtration system.
 This person then adds a certain amount of pool salt – which is simply sodium chloride, or table salt – to the water.